ibm-cloud-docs/power-iaas/migration-strategies.md

 # Migration strategies for IBM Power Systems Virtual Servers
 {: #migration-strategies-power}

-Learn how to migrate your data and workloads to a {{site.data.keyword.powerSysFull}}.
+Learn how to migrate your data and workloads to a IBM&reg; Power Systems&trade; Virtual Server.
 {: shortdesc}

 ## IBM Cloud Object Storage (COS)